 - The lack of black outline has caused some concern for the aging of Watercolor tattoos, so many tattooists are using fine black lines to solve this problem.
 Others maintain that it’s not a problem at all.

 Like the fine art that has inspired its stylistic creation, Watercolor tattoos are usually beautiful, organic, graceful plays of color that use the skin as a canvas.
-Rather newly founded, the trend has since seen a lift due to artists that continue to push the aesthetic, methods, and concepts to new heights of ingenuity.
-In this guide, we research the origins, techniques, and artists most often found within the Watercolor style.
-We also examine the issue of healing and aging of fluid color pieces.
+Rather newly founded, the trend has since seen a lift due to artists that continue to push the aesthetic, methods and concepts to new heights of ingenuity.
+In this guide, we research the origins and techniques found within the Watercolor style.

 The Origins of Watercolor Tattoos

 During the late 19th and early 20th century, tattoo flash was making its rounds globally through peddlers, sailors, and artists alike.
 There was a huge demand for new and inventive designs, as well as a source for tattooists to share their portfolio.
-Watercolor flash was the quickest and easiest way to do it, and many of the flash sheets from those eras still exist and inspire today.
+Watercolor flash was the quickest and easiest way to do it, and many of the flash sheets from those eras still exist and inspire the Watercolor tattoos we see today.

-The Techniques and Artists of Watercolor Tattoos
+The Techniques of Watercolor Tattoos

-Issues of Aging With Watercolor Tattoos
+Issues of Aging

-With a foundation in the most ancient and refined of fine arts, used by famed painters and illustrators for centuries, watercolor tattoos are continuing a tradition most usually seen within the world of galleries and museums.
-But often that is what tattoo collectors are looking for; they use their skin as a walking canvas for highly skilled artisans.
+With a foundation in the most ancient and refined of fine arts, used by famed painters and illustrators for centuries, Watercolor tattoos are continuing a tradition most usually seen within the world of galleries and museums.
+Often that is what tattoo collectors are looking for; using their skin as a walking canvas for highly skilled artisans.